 - Improved respiration of all working muscles and tissues used in the squat

-- Improved pumping of body fluids, which helps remove waste and deliver nutrients to all the body’s tissues, organs, and glands
+- Enhanced pumping of body fluids, which helps remove waste and deliver nutrients to all the body's tissues, organs, and glands

 - Provides beneficial physiological stress to the hormonal system.
 This is important since breathing deeply when squatting shifts the body away from sympathetic nervous system dominance to parasympathetic activity.
 This is ideal for repairing tissue and boosting Chi, or life-force.